00fox/Ds2vJoy/README.md

   - can be used to time based mouse actions too,
   - and for mouse if ACTIVE_MOUSE mouse action is used (see below)

-At the left of first 4 destinations, you'll find special mouse actions and sound
+At the left of first 4 destinations, you'll find special mouse actions, sound and modes
 - ACTIVE_MOUSE: use to bring the chosen mouse
   - from the bottom group of checkboxes into the timestamp
   - and/or make it responsive to the toggle
-- SAVE_POSITION: save the mouse position
+- SAVE_POSITION: save the mouse position, each mapping save his individual 'mouse position'
 - MOVE_BACK: return to saved point
 - MOVE_TO_XY/MOVE_TO_WH: go to x,y/w,h (two left/central numbers of the grid)
 - SAVE_AND_MOVE_TO_XY/SAVE_AND_MOVE_TO_WH: both